GoogleCloudPlatform/datacatalog-tag-engine/README.md

 1. Explore additional API methods and run them through curl commands:

-   Open `tests/unit_test.sh` and go through the different methods for interracting with Tag Engine, including `configure_tag_history`, `create_static_asset_config`, `create_dynamic_column_config`, etc. <br><br>
+   Open `examples/unit_test.sh` and go through the different methods for interracting with Tag Engine, including `configure_tag_history`, `create_static_asset_config`, `create_dynamic_column_config`, etc. <br><br>

-2. Explore the sample test scripts:
+2. Explore the script samples:

-   There are multiple test scripts in Python in the `tests/scripts` folder.
+   There are multiple test scripts in Python in the `examples/scripts` folder.
 These are intended to help you get started with the Tag Engine API.

    Before running the scripts, open each file and update the `TAG_ENGINE_URL` variable on line 11 with your own Cloud Run service URL.
 You'll also need to update the project and dataset values which may be in the script itself or in the referenced json config file.